Just like the report family of functions makes it easy

 In RMarkdown, the rendered HTML is shown because the

-functions append the class "knit_asis"
+report functions append the class "knit_asis"

-to the output, which tells knitr
+to the output, which tells knitr to directly insert the

 output into the final document instead of interpreting it as character